Israelis to Celebrate Biblical Ingathering, on Aliyah Day

 “Cheshvan is also a good time to mark the day because there are not many other activities in the schools during that month – it’s right after Tishrei and all the holidays – and Cheshvan has no holidays on the Hebrew calendar,” he says.

-When Fleischer wrote the law for the Knesset, together with then-MK Yaakov “Ketzaleh” Katz, he says, “We were hoping that this would be something that would also be celebrated in the Diaspora, a focal point for schools to celebrate immigration to Israel.
-Aliyah is a continuing battle; we wanted a reason for people to discuss it, to bring it up and to remember there is a continuing yearning for Eretz Israel,” he says.
+When Fleisher wrote the law for the Knesset, together with then-MK Yaakov “Ketzaleh” Katz he says, “We were hoping that this would be something that would also be celebrated in the Diaspora, a focal point for schools to celebrate immigration to Israel.
+Aliyah is a continuing battle; we wanted a reason for people to discuss it, to bring it up and to remember there is a continuing yearning for Eretz Israel.”

+The original law failed to pass in 2010, as Katz was in the opposition, but in 2016, a different group of MKs, Miki Zohar (Likud), Hilik Bar (Labor), and Michael Oren (Kulanu), brought a variation of Fleisher’s bill to a vote in the Knesset and it passed.

 According to data released Sunday by Israel’s Immigration Authority and the Jewish Agency, immigration to the Jewish State has increased by 31 percent so far in 2021 over the previous year.